 |Undergraduate Graduation Rate*||28% (27% transfer out) (Students began in 2011)||45% (32% transfer out) (Students began in 2011)||23% (17% transfer out) (Students began in 2014)|

 Source *National Center for Education Statistics, College Navigator

 Metropolitan State University of Denver was established in 1965 and currently serves nearly 24,000 students annually through both undergraduate and graduate degree programs.
 MSU is the most diverse and affordable among 4-year universities in Colorado, with approximately 75% of graduates remaining in the state.
 The university offers accelerated and completion bachelor's nursing programs through the School of Professional Studies.

 Bachelor of Science in Nursing - Completion

 Students with an associate's degree or diploma in nursing, as well as RN licensure in Colorado, can enroll in MSU's 120-credit bachelor's completion program.
 Schedules are designed to allow students to continue full-time work while attending school.
-Courses explore topics such as health assessment, community health nursing, ethics, nurse leadership, gerontology, and advances in clinical practice.
+Courses explore topics such as health assessment, community health nursing, ethics, nurse leadership, gerontology and advances in clinical practice.
 Labs and a practicum are required.
-The degree can be earned in 1 year of full-time study or in 2 years if attending part-time.
+The degree can be earned in one year of full-time study or in two years if attending part-time.